pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Clients with appropriate licenses can log in to the image repository and download docker images that are required to install the Pega Platform onto your database.

-### Requesting access to a Pega Platform distribution
+### Requesting access to the Pega Docker repository

 1. In the browser of your choice, navigate to the Pega [Digital Software Delivery](https://community.pega.com/digital-delivery) site.